How Reading Fluency Improves ComprehensionJanuary 30th, 2024

 The Connection between Reading Fluency and Comprehension

-When you are a fluent reader, you are able to read without thinking about the mechanics of reading.
+When you are a fluent reader, you can read without thinking about the mechanics of reading.
 S. Jay Samuels started doing research in the 1970’s.
-In 2006, he states, “Comprehension requires the fluent mastery of the surface-level aspects of reading.”
+In 2006, he stated, “Comprehension requires the fluent mastery of the surface-level aspects of reading.”

 Read the sentence, “Sally can go to the store.”
 Then several pages later, you get to the questions and one question asks, “Why couldn’t Sally go to the store?”
 The question doesn’t make any sense to you, because you read Sally can go to the store.
 Upon going back and re-reading, you find that the sentence really said, “Sally can’t go to the store.”
 The whole meaning was lost by skipping the apostrophe t in the word can’t.
 That is one way that reading fluency problems impact comprehension.

 Do you have room to improve your reading fluency?

 - Skip, repeat, or mispronounce words when reading?

 Cecil Mercer who has done extensive research at The University of Florida has proved short, daily practice of five to six minutes a day creates substantial reading gains.
 The key to overall success was doing repeated oral reading over a six month to a twenty-three-month time interval.
 Remember, reading fluency is a critical component to improving reading comprehension.

 The process involved in Scholar Within’s Reading Fluency Training Program uses the same methods as noted in Cecil’s research.
 This same process works with students with dyslexia, learning disabilities, slow reading, and those with visual processing problems.

 How can you improve your reading fluency and comprehension?